 Skills: Marketing Materials

 My home golf club for the past 23 years, the Innisfail Golf Club, approached me in the early spring of 2020 asking me to design their new scorecard for the 2020 season.
 In seasons past, the club had farmed out the design and printing cost of the scorecard to another company.
-The major downfall to this was the club could not receive the advertising revenue from those willing to sponsor the scorecard.
+The major downfall to this was that the club could not receive the advertising revenue from those willing to sponsor the scorecard.